Ampol Limited (OTCMKTS:CTXAF) Short Interest Up 159.5% in December

-Ampol Limited (OTCMKTS:CTXAF) saw a significant increase in short interest in the month of December.
+Ampol Limited (OTCMKTS:CTXAF) was the recipient of a significant increase in short interest in December.
 As of December 15th, there was short interest totalling 9,600 shares, an increase of 159.5% from the November 30th total of 3,700 shares.
-Based on an average daily volume of 0 shares, the days-to-cover ratio is presently ∞ days.
+Based on an average daily volume of 0 shares, the short-interest ratio is presently ∞ days.

 Receive News & Ratings for Ampol Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Ampol and related companies with MarketBeat.com's FREE daily email newsletter.